Home » Finance » Buying a Home Remotely for Military and Veterans

 • What is their daytime availability?
 Compare this to your availability (and timezone).

-• Have they worked with military before?
+• Have they worked with the military before?

-• Ask for references, in particular from past remote buyers and military buyers
+• Ask for references, in particular from past remote buyers and military buyers.

-Realtors will likely know of homes to present to you that aren’t yet on sites like Trulia or Zillow.
-The realtor will need to be your eyes on these properties, either taking photos themselves or taking you on a virtual walkthrough—preferably both of these things.
+The realtor will need to be your eyes on these properties, either taking photos themselves or taking you on a virtual walkthrough—preferably both.
 Realtors can also show you comparisons, or comps, which are recently sold homes in the area you’re interested in, with the equivalent or near equivalent to what you’re looking for.

 Don’t Forget to use Your Community

 Always remember, the world is big, but the military is small.
 By nature, military life scatters you, your family, and any friends you make along the way, across the globe.
 Odds are, there is a military base fairly near to where you’re looking to buy a home.
-Ask a friend or a family member who live in the region to do a walk through of your favorite properties.
-If you’re PCSing to the local base, utilize your branch’s Sponsorship Program, which is designed to help you integrate to your new installation.
-There is always support to be found.

-Remember, YOU Have the Final Say
+Remember, You Have the Final Say

 >> You may be eligible for a zero down VA home loan?
 For a no-obligation, free consultation regarding your VA Loan eligibility, please go here.